 Breckanrige History, Family Crest & Coats of Arms

 Dalriada, in ancient Scotland, is where the name Breckanrige evolved.
 It was a name for someone who lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
-Breckanrige is a local, or habitation name, which comes from the names of places where the family once lived or held land.
+So, Breckanrige literally means "dweller by the bracken-covered bridge."
+Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Breckanrige family